Ahli/AhliObs-SC2-Mod/README.md

         - this was 25/25 too low
       - Archons will report their actual resource worth on death instead of assuming the Archon was created by one HT and one DT
     - corrected score amount of Upgrades to match resource costs:
-      - Cloaking Field, Hyperflight Rotors, Infernal Pre-Igniter, Drilling Claws, Smart Servos,
-      - Tunneling Claws, Charge, Extended Thermal Lance, Flux Vanes
+      - Cloaking Field, Hyperflight Rotors, Infernal Pre-Igniter, Drilling Claws, Smart Servos, Tunneling Claws, Charge, Extended Thermal Lance, Flux Vanes
+    - corrected produce and kill score of the following units to match resource costs:
+      - Immortal, Warp Prism, Tempest Shield Battery, Robotics Facility, Robotics Bay, Nydus Worm, Nydus Network, Lurker Den
+      - corrected produce score type of Reactor build by a Starport
   - WCS GameHeart:
     - fixed Dark Shrine not showing upgrades in research on a tag
     - fixed potential bug when worker is killed at the same time as that player's notification timer expires resulting in a hidden notification and subsequently resulting in a wrong displayed count when the next one is killed